wordproof/developers.wordproof.com/plug-and-play/README.md

 ## Drupal

 The Drupal module [is released by SWIS](https://www.swis.nl/wordproof-for-drupal-released) and [available for download](https://www.drupal.org/project/wordproof).
-The Drupal module is the first open source WordProof product built by an external
+The Drupal module is the first open source WordProof product built by an external organisation.

 ## Shopify